Nadal likens his body to ''an old machine'' at Italian Open | Sports-Games

 At 35 and after nearly two decades at or near the top of tennis, Rafael Nadal likens his body to “an old machine.”
 A machine that was idle for more than a month recently when the 21-time Grand Slam champion was recovering from a rib stress fracture.

-After getting injured during a semifinal win over Carlos Alcaraz at Indian Wells in March, Nadal returned to action at the Madrid Open last week, where he was beaten by the 19-year-old Spaniard in the quarterfinals.
+After he was injured during a semifinal win over Carlos Alcaraz at Indian Wells in March, Nadal returned to action at the Madrid Open last week, when he was beaten by the 19-year-old Spaniard in the quarterfinals.

 Nadal won his opening 20 matches of the year, which included the Australian Open title, but he said at the Italian Open on Monday that his stretch of good form means nothing now.